What Is a Bankruptcy Trustee?

 In Australia, there are two types of Bankruptcy Trustees.

 When you are submitting the bankruptcy form, you can elect to have a Registered Trustee; otherwise, the Official Trustee will be appointed.
-If you wish to have a Registered Trustee administer your bankruptcy, you should approach that Trustee before submitting the forms and seek their agreement.
+If you wish to have a Registered Trustee administer your Bankruptcy, you should approach that Trustee before submitting the forms and seek their agreement.

 What Are Bankruptcy Trustees’ Duties?

-A usual bankruptcy case begins when you submit a petition for bankruptcy that includes all your financial information, including liabilities, assets, existing expenditures, current income, leases, debts, and other details.
+A usual bankruptcy case begins when you submit a petition for Bankruptcy that includes all your financial information, including liabilities, assets, existing expenditures, current income, leases, debts, and other details.

 Since the bankruptcy estate isn’t a person, a bankruptcy trustee needs to step in and take control of the bankruptcy estate.
 The bankruptcy trustee gets to administrate control of your personal or business property and assets.
-They are obliged to administer the property of a an individual impartially.
+They are obliged to administer the property of an individual impartially.

 How a Bankruptcy Trustee Can Help